djairjr/CircuitPython_Seeduino_XIAO_RP2040/README.md

 The firmware version of CircuitPython for the Raspberry Pi Pico does not work properly for the XIAO RP2040.
 There are some pinout settings that are different.

-On Circuitpython github, you can see that the card is already inserted into the ports, but for some reason, we didn’t find the firmware already compiled to download.
+On https://github.com/adafruit/circuitpython, you can see that the card is already inserted into the ports, but for some reason, we didn’t find the firmware already compiled to download.

 I managed to compile the firmware properly by following the steps described in Build CircuitPython | Building CircuitPython | Adafruit Learning System